onlinecrash24/pve-zfs-tool/README.md

 3. Enter the server URL and token in the Notifications settings
 4. Click "Send Test" to verify

+### Matrix
+1. Get your homeserver URL (e.g. `https://matrix.org`)
+2. Get an access token from Element: Settings → Help & About → Access Token
+3. Get the room ID (e.g. `!abc123:matrix.org`) from room settings in Element
+4. Enter homeserver URL, access token, and room ID in the Notifications settings
+5. Click "Send Test" to verify

 ## Configuration

 Environment variables in `docker-compose.yml`: